 The Solution? – Security By Design

-It is often difficult to convince business leaders on the importance of something new and novel, like mobile SECaaS.
+It is often difficult to convince business leaders of the importance of something new and novel, like mobile SECaaS.
 I came across a great analogy which I want to share here.
 Imagine if the auto companies manufactured their cars without seat belts or airbags, and then added them later, following scares or accidents.
 It would be both senseless and outrageously expensive.

 The same thing is applicable to the biggest vulnerabilities that we see today, be it in mobile space or web or network.
 It leads to direct revenue and reputation damage and then companies wonder why they did not think security first before implementing other services.

 The only solution is to build in security from the start.
-It is essential to carry out regular automated and human assisted tests to track conformance and compliance.
+It is essential to carry out regular automated and human-assisted tests to track conformance and compliance.
 This not only saves money but also saves a lot of time, which translates to more money.